 How does senior dental insurance work?
 Dental coverage (or lack thereof) depends on which insurance you have.
 Let’s review the major options below:

-Original Medicare Part A and B do not cover routine dental visits and procedures such as filling, tooth extractions or dentures.
+Original Medicare Part A and B does not cover routine dental visits and procedures such as filling, tooth extractions or dentures.
 Medicare can cover some expenses for dentistry-related hospitalizations.
 Most individuals on Medicare select a separate dental plan to address their regular dental needs.

-Medigap plans can cover your Original Medicare deductibles, copays, and coinsurance for rare dentistry-related hospitalization, but do not cover dental as part of their core coverage.
-Currently, we only know of one Medigap plan in the country (Illinois) that offers additional dental bundled in for one low cost.
-Click here to see the IL Medigap plans that includes dental, vision, and hearing.
+Currently, we only know of one Medigap plan in the country (Illinois) that offers Medigap with dental bundled in for one low cost.
+Click here to see the IL Medigap plan that includes dental, vision, and hearing.

 Stand Alone Dental

-Stand-alone Dental insurance name is a good descriptor.
-They are separate dental plans that you can purchase regardless if you have Medicare or not.
-These plans cover a wide variety of dental services.
-The level of coverage (100 percent, 80 percent, 60 percent, or 50 percent) will depend on the plan and the type of service provided.
+The level of coverage the insurance provider pays (100 percent, 80 percent, or 50 percent) will depend on the plan and the type of service provided.
 Below we have provided examples of how some stand-alone dental insurance providers break down coverage.

-- Prophylaxis
+- Exams

-- Palliative (emergency) treatment of pain
+- Emergency treatment of dental pain

 - Inlays and onlays